-One of Ker & Downey’s Africa specialists Sara Kramer just returned from a three-week trip to Tanzania and Rwanda where she trekked gorillas and got to know some of the locals.
+One of Ker & Downey’s Africa specialists Sara Kramer just returned from a three-week trip to Tanzania and Rwanda where she trekked mountain gorillas and got to know some of the locals.
 Here are her top ten things to do in Rwanda.
 Add them to your next journey!

 9. Experience the Golden Monkeys in Volcanoes National Park.

 The Dian Fossey Gorilla Fund began habituating golden monkeys in 2002 and guests have only been able to view them since 2003.
 Head deep into golden monkey territory with your guide for an up close and personal view of the monkeys in their natural habitat.

 8. Learn all the different ways to say hello in the local language, you’ll use this a LOT.

 7. Enjoy a Primus Beer (or two) overlooking Lake Kivu.

 This enjoyable beer is brewed locally and is the national beer of Rwanda.
 Pair it with views of the turquoise waters of Lake Kivu from Comoran Lodge for the perfect afternoon rest.